British Choirs on the Net

 • Monifieth Singers, Monifieth, Dundee, Scotland A mixed group of around 50 voices.
 A wide variety of lighter music, with several smaller choral items.
 Rehearsals are very friendly and run from mid August to Mid April each year.

-• Morriston Ladies Choir, Swansea, South Wales Currently in it's 65th year and continues to go from strength to strength.
+• Morriston Ladies Choir, Swansea, South Wales Currently in it's 69th year and continues to go from strength to strength.
 The choir is over 70 voices strong, with ladies ranging from 18 - 80+ and sings an eclectic mix of music.
-We have toured extensively from Canada to Spain, to Finland and are currently in the throes of organising a tour to Romania in Autumn 2007.
+We have toured extensively from Canada to Spain, to Finland and are currently in the throes of organising a tour to Poland in 2010.
 We are active members of WAMF and Making Music.

 • Morriston Orpheus Choir, Swansea Formed in 1935 the Choir enjoys an international reputation as a leading exponent of male choral singing.
 Within the United Kingdom the Choir is in constant demand with 25-30 engagements a year, including concerts, TV and after-dinner performances.
 Although a registered charity and financially self supporting, much of its work is devoted to assisting local and national good causes, at home and overseas.